Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallP122.md

 Generating p12 [nodeadmin-node.p12] ........... completed
 </MacWindow>

-The installation will now move to the final stages of the installation.
+The installation will now move to the next stage of the installation.